marcomau06/GraphMetaMat/README.md

 GraphMetaMat consists of two components: a forward model and an inverse model.
 The inverse model is a policy network conditioned on a target curve.
 It autoregressively generates the graph representation of a truss-based metamaterial.
 This model is trained using a combination of imitation learning (IL) and reinforcement learning (RL).

 During RL, a pre-trained forward model (structure-to-curve) predicts the mechanical response—such as a stress–strain or transmission curve—of the generated structure.
 The mismatch between the predicted and target curves is used to guide the policy’s optimization.
+Monte Carlo Tree Search (MCTS) is used at inference to improve inverse design performance.

 Below are instructions to train and deploy both models.